BenjaminLangStud/ipynb2slides/README.md

 node index.js -h
 ```

-> [!CAUTION]
+> [!WARNING]
-> This script is highly unoptimized and can probably break if not handled with care!
-You have been warned...
+> This tool probably has a few bugs and it is probably a good idea create a
+> backup of your ipynb files.
+Normally, this tool should not modify the original file,
+> but unforeseen things happen.
+They **ALWAYS** happen!

 ## Building from source